54 Best Data Science Books in 2022 (Vetted by Experts)

-First things first: if you want to learn to do data science, the most important thing you can do is get your hands on some real-world data and start coding.
-Our learning platform is designed to do that, getting you hands-on and writing real code from day one.
-Even if you’re not using Dataquest, your primary approach to learning data skills should be hands-on.
+First things first: If you want to learn data science, the most important thing you can do is get your hands on some real-world data and start coding.
+Our learning platform is designed to help you do just that.
+Even if you’re not using Dataquest, your primary approach to learning data skills should be hands-on, not passive.

 But what can you do to keep learning in those moments when you’re not sitting in front of a computer?
 Read some data science books!

-As a student we recently spoke with pointed out, ebooks are a great way to immerse yourself in data science at times when you can’t actually get hands-on with code — like on a bus ride, for example, or while waiting in line.
+As a student we recently spoke with pointed out, ebooks are a great way to immerse yourself in data science when you can’t actually get hands-on with code.
+Think of reading during a bus ride, for example, or while waiting in line at the grocery store.

-You can also listen to bools like podcasts if you use an ebook app with a “read aloud” feature, or decide to pay for an audiobook.
+You can also listen to books like you would podcasts.
+Just use an ebook app with a “read aloud” feature or opt to pay for an audiobook.

 Note: Some of the links below are PDF links.
 We’ve tried to link to the free versions of books where possible.